davidamplify/AmplifyAppium/README.md

 ## HELP

-For help with common problems  go to HELPMEIWANTTODIE.txt most general problems are quashed in example files, so compare where possible to them for relevant solutions.
+For help with common problems  go to ProblemsTipsTricks.txt most general problems are quashed in example files, so compare where possible to them for relevant solutions.